IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/voice-cloning.md

 ## Description

 The cross-lingual voice cloning task requires systems to synthesize speech in a target language while preserving the voice characteristics of a speaker from source language audio.
 Unlike traditional speech translation tasks, the cross-lingual voice cloning task focuses on transferring voice identity across languages while maintaining naturalness and intelligibility.
-Given a small set of enrollment (reference) utterances from a source speaker in language $L_s$ and text input in a target language $L_t$, systems must generate speech that:
+Given a small set of enrollment (reference) utterances from a source speaker in language L<sub>s</sub> and text input in a target language L<sub>t</sub>, systems must generate speech that:

 1. Maintains the speaker identity and voice characteristics (timbre, prosody, speaking style) of the source speaker
-2. Produces natural and intelligible speech in the target language $L_t$, with accurate translation
+2. Produces natural and intelligible speech in the target language L<sub>t</sub>, with accurate translation of utterance in language L<sub>s</sub>.
 3. Handles appropriate phonetic adaptations across languages while preserving speaker identity

 ### Input